-Neighbored by Wisconsin, Illinois, Missouri, Nebraska, South Dakota, and Minnesota, Iowa is a state in the Midwestern United States which is bordered by the Mississippi River on the east as well as the west.
+Neighbored by Wisconsin, Illinois, Missouri, Nebraska, South Dakota, and Minnesota, Iowa is a state in the Midwestern United States which is bordered by the Mississippi River on the east and the Missouri River on the west.
 The state flag’s distinctive resemblance to the flag of France is due to the French influence in the city during the colonial times.

 With Des Moines as its capital as well as the largest city, Iowa is regarded as one of the most livable states in the country in terms of safety.